sseals1/sseals1/README.md

 ### Hi there 👋
 - LinkedIn: http://www.linkedin.com/in/sutherland-seals
 - Resume: https://docs.google.com/document/d/1gd9fr-l4qrNyMXVWfqjGccpUNxJWC-2X/edit#heading=h.gjdgxs
-- 🔭 I’m currently working on getting my computer setup for the C# backend bootcamp.
+- 🔭 Creating and adding functionality in C#.
+I'm learning about inheritance, Interfaces/Polymorphism at NSS backend bootcamp.
-- 🌱 I’m currently learning the syntax of C#
+- 🌱 I’m currently learning the syntax of C#, LINQ, and SQL.
 - 💬 Ask me about adventures in Costa Rica
 - 📫 How to reach me: sseals1@gmail.com
 - Contact me if you want to know more about the NSS experience.